Supporting Our Veterans

-NACHC has worked to support partnerships that encourage outreach to underserved veteran populations and inform veterans about the care options available to them in order to improve health care outcomes.
+NACHC works to support partnerships that leverage outreach strategies meant to reach underserved veteran populations as well as to inform veterans about the care options available to them.

-NACHC has helped health centers around the country as they develop direct relationships with their local VA facilities.
-These partnerships streamline the process for veterans interested in accessing community care, especially in remote communities or in communities near VA facilities with longer wait times.
+NACHC helps health centers around the country as they develop direct relationships with their local VA facilities.
+These local partnerships help streamline the process for veterans interested in accessing community care, especially in remote communities or in communities near VA facilities with longer wait times.